RootToken/Root/proposals.md

 ## Root Improvement Proposal (RIP)

-Root Improvement Proposals, or BIPs, are proposals to change Root.
+Root Improvement Proposals, or BIPs, are proposals to change the Root token or change Root governance.

 You can read more about BIPs [here](https://docs.roottoken.org/governance/proposals#rip).